bkkhack/hackmap/README.md

 The following commands are also available:

 - `npm run build` -- builds the assets (js, sourcemaps, etc).
 Source is minified.
+This command will put /hackmack prefix to all static assets (img, js, css).
+- `npm run build:local` -- builds the assets (js, sourcemaps, etc).
+Source is minified.
+Use this command if you want to test it on your local.
 - `npm run lint` -- checking code style according to eslint setup.
 - `deploy-github-pages.sh` -- push what are in dist to gh-pages branch.